xak2000/nomad/website/source/docs/job-specification/update.html.md

 ~> For `system` jobs, only [`max_parallel`](#max_parallel) and [`stagger`](#stagger) are enforced.
 The job is updated at a rate of `max_parallel`, waiting `stagger` duration before the next set of updates.
-   The `system` scheduler will be updated to support the new `update` stanza in a future release.
+   The `system` scheduler will be updated to support the new `update` block in a future release.

 ## `update` Parameters